thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 # Role/position/tagline
 role: Masters of Data Science

+role: SKILLS

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: University of British Columbia
     url: https://www.ubc.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
   - Machine Learning
   - Open-Source Contribution
   - AI Ethic
-  - COmputer Vision
+  - Computer Vision

 # Education to show in About widget
 education: